VitaliiShkliarskyi/servlet-full-stack-web-app/README.md

 - ***Application context***: `"/"`
 10. Run project

-**Or you can leave all the settings unchanged and use the cloud database the following credentials:**
+**Or you can leave all the settings unchanged and use the cloud database with the following credentials:**
 - email: user1@gmail.com
 - password: 12345678